Emmely2008/Test-Assignment-with-Selenium2/README.md

 ##### Cons
 - Takes time to implement.
-- Require competes (usually developers) to implement.
+- Require competence (usually developers) to implement.
-- In the case of a project it requires resources usually taken from developers that could be used for implementing new features.
+- In the case of a project it takes resource from implementing new features.
 - Less flexible than manual testing and has limitation.
 Limitations such as we can't automate everything like determined good visually layout and usability.
 - Tools cost money for license and require knowledge.

+Pros of manual testing:

 Manual test can be cost effective in the short time.
 Easier to capture usability bugs using manual tests.

 _______________
 #### 2) Explain about the Test Pyramid and whether this exercise supports the ideas in the Test Pyramid

 *Mike Cohn came up with this concept in his book Succeeding with Agile.
 It's a great visual metaphor telling you to think about different layers of testing.
-It also tells you how much testing to do on each layer.* [source](https://martinfowler.com/articles/practical-test-pyramid.html)
+It also tells you how much testing to do on each layer.* [Martin Fowlder](https://martinfowler.com/articles/practical-test-pyramid.html)

 [![https://gyazo.com/3b03458bfad91ee08975cfa348780fe1](https://i.gyazo.com/3b03458bfad91ee08975cfa348780fe1.png)](https://gyazo.com/3b03458bfad91ee08975cfa348780fe1)

-I belive the Selenium tests in the exercise supports the ideas in the Test Pyramid the idea because:
+I believe the Selenium tests in the exercise supports the ideas in the Test Pyramid the idea because:

 Given that this is just a snap shot of the tests to be implemented for this application I would say we do tests according to the test pyramid.

-For example in ReatJS we perfectly write unit test in all of these frameworks aswell.
+For example in ReatJS we perfectly write unit test in all of these frameworks as well.
 The test would probably move closer to Service test because such unit tests usually test front-end logic rather than the GUI.

 In the exercise we make a few test to check that the fron-end is "healthy".